AdobeXD/plugin-samples/reference/selection.md

 ### selection.items : <code>!Array&lt;\![SceneNode](scenegraph.md#SceneNode)&gt;</code>
 Array representing the current selection.
 Empty array if nothing is selected (never null).
 Never includes locked nodes.
+May include items with different parents (for example, an item in an artboard plus an item on the pasteboard can be selected at the same time).
+Never mixes artboards with other nodes: a selection is either all artboards or all non-artboards.

 As a convenience, the setter also accepts a single node or null as valid input.
 However, the getter always returns an array.